alphagov/search-api/README.md

 ### Setup

+To create an empty index:

+    bundle exec rake rummager:create_index[<index_name>]

+To create an empty index for all rummager indices:

+    RUMMAGER_INDEX=all bundle exec rake rummager:create_all_indices

-To create indices, or to update them to the latest index settings, run:
+To update an index to the latest index settings, run:

-    RUMMAGER_INDEX=all bundle exec rake rummager:migrate_index

-If you have indices from a Rummager instance before aliased indices, run:

-    RUMMAGER_INDEX=all bundle exec rake rummager:migrate_from_unaliased_index
+    RUMMAGER_INDEX=all bundle exec rake rummager:migrate_schema

-If you don't know which of these you need to run, try running the first one; it will fail safely with an error if you have an unmigrated index.

 ### Running the application